2008–09 Pittsburgh Panthers women's basketball team

 The 2008–09 Pittsburgh Panthers women's basketball team represented the University of Pittsburgh in the 2008–09 NCAA Division I women's basketball season and advanced to the NCAA Tournament "Sweet 16".
 The Panthers were coached by Agnus Berenato.
-The Panthers are a member of the Big East Conference and played their home games at the Petersen Events Center in Pittsburgh, Pennsylvania.
+The Panthers were a member of the Big East Conference and played their home games at the Petersen Events Center in Pittsburgh, Pennsylvania.

 Previous season

-The 2007-08 Pitt women's basketball went 24-10, tying a program record number of wins set the previous season.
-Pitt earned its first ever bid to the NCAA women's basketball tournament advancing to the second round where it lost to eventual national champion Tennessee.
-Pitt finished the season ranked #16 in the Coaches' Poll, its highest finish in the polls for the women up until that point.
-Center Marcedes Walker and Guards Karlyle Lim and Mallorie Winn finish up their eligibility.
+The 2007-08 Pitt women's basketball team went 24-10, tying a program record number of wins set the previous season.
+Pitt earned their first ever bid to the NCAA women's basketball tournament, advancing to the second round, where they lost to eventual national champion Tennessee.
+Pitt finished the season ranked #16 in the Coaches' Poll, their highest finish in the polls for the women up until that point.
+Center Marcedes Walker and guards Karlyle Lim and Mallorie Winn finished up their eligibility.